25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 Maui Food Truck

-In other places in the world, the beaches in front of luxury hotels may be exclusive… But not in Maui!
-This means some of the most stunning stretches of sand are actually open to the public.
+In other places in the world, the beaches in front of luxury hotels may be exclusive… But not on Maui!
+This means the most coveted stretches of sand are actually open to the public.

 The Wailea Beach Walk is a 1.7 mile long paved path that runs by the Fairmont, Four Seasons, and famous Wailea Beach Resort